instructlab/taxonomy/docs/triaging/safe-responses.md

 ### Knowledge not Skill

-Given the content of the file, it seems that this would likely fall under knowledge, which we are currently accepting contributions for under different [guidlines](https://github.com/instructlab/taxonomy?tab=readme-ov-file#getting-started-with-knowledge-contributions).
+Given the content of the file, it seems that this would likely fall under knowledge, which we are currently accepting contributions for under different [guidelines](../../README.md#getting-started-with-knowledge-contributions).

-Closing this PR, but feel free to re submit as knowledge following those guidelines!
+Closing this PR, but feel free to resubmit as knowledge following those guidelines!

 ## Contribution Formatting Guidlines

 ### Not Enough Examples

-Could you please make sure there are five examples with good diversity?
-We have recently updated the [readme](https://github.com/instructlab/taxonomy/blob/main/README.md#getting-started-with-skill-contributions) with the new requirement.
+Could you please make sure there are five examples with good diversity, meaning having more examples that have very little overlapping content?
+We have recently updated the [readme](../../README.md#getting-started-with-skill-contributions) with the new requirement.
 Thank you for your contribution!

 ### Attribution

 Thanks for the submission!
 It looks interesting.
-Based on the [current guide](https://github.com/instructlab/taxonomy/blob/main/README.md#getting-started-with-skill-contributions), do you mind adding attribution to the examples?
+Based on the [current guide](../../README.md#getting-started-with-skill-contributions), do you mind adding attribution to the examples?

 ### Mentions of GPT, ChatGPT, Bard, or other proprietary LLMs